stabilityprotocol/mcp/README.md

 # STABILITY-MCP

-A comprehensive Management Control Panel (MCP) for interacting with the STABILITY blockchain.
+A comprehensive Model Context Protocol (MCP) for interacting with the STABILITY blockchain.
 This project provides tools for wallet management, smart contract deployment, and blockchain interactions.

 PRODUCTION URL: https://mcp.stabilityprotocol.com